nmmneves/OPXAQL/README.md

 ### Instalation

-This represents the basic tutorial to install a Switch and a Controller(Will be updated with more detail in a short period of time)
+This represents the basic tutorial to install a Switch and a Controller (will be updated with more detail in a short period of time)

 **1- Make sure you have the lastest git version installed and up to date.**